Aranteksupport/Aranteksupport.inzzii.com/index.md

 * [Download the inzzii pos App](/docs/Chapter20.md)
 * [Create Account with a Corporate Email](/docs/Chapter21.md)
 * [Create a Branche in the app](/docs/Chapter22.md)

 <div id= "Hardware"></div>
-## inzzii app Hardware
+## Hardware for inzzii POS app

 If you really want to take advantage of all the benifits of the app, you should have a tablet with NFC.
-NFC can be used with our **in app EFT solution!!**.
-So **you dont need any EFT hardware!!!**.
+NFC can be used with our **in app EFT solution!!** So **you dont need any EFT hardware!!!**. <br>
 We would like to inform you that the Pheriphial Hardware needs to live up to certain demands.
-* When you want to connect for example a **printer** to the app, you need to have a Bluetooth or an IP printer that is Epson TM80 compatible.
+* When you want to connect for example a **printer** to the app, you need to have a Bluetooth or an IP printer that is Epson TM-T88 compatible.
 * The **drawer** should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 typ (looks like the old telephone connector).
 * About **EFT**, at the moment we are very busy with implementing an integrated EFT solution in the inzzii app.
 We intend to have it up and running in October 2022.
-* To scan from the app you can connect a **scanner** or use the **camera** that is within your tablet
+* To scan from the app you can connect a **scanner** or use the **camera** that is within your tablet.

 <div id= "POS"></div>
-## inzzii POS Manuals
+## Manuals for inzzii POS

 POS app Manuals, **Learn + Start using Inzzii POS** 🚀 .

 > **note:** Inzzii POS Manual is still new, so there is still some work to-do.
-If you know anything, either app or manual that is missing, please contribute to this awesome list 🙏
+If you know anything, either app or manual that is missing, please contribute to this awesome list. 🙏

 <summary>Inzzii POS Manual 🚀</summary>